 List of Questions

 By law (Senate Bill 375), all regions in California must complete a Sustainable Communities Strategy (SCS) as part of a Regional Transportation Plan (RTP).
-SB 375 requires California’s 18 metro areas to plan jointly for transportation, land-use and housing as part of an SCS to reduce greenhouse gas emissions for cars and light-duty trucks.
-In the Bay Area, this involves the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) to adopt an SCS that meets greenhouse gas reduction targets adopted by the California Air Resources Board (CARB).
+SB 375 requires California’s 18 metro areas to integrate transportation, land-use and housing as part of an SCS to reduce greenhouse gas emissions from cars and light-duty trucks.
+In the Bay Area, this requires the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) to adopt an SCS that meets greenhouse gas reduction targets adopted by the California Air Resources Board (CARB).

 Within the Bay Area, the law gives joint responsibility for Plan Bay Area to the Association of Bay Area Governments (ABAG) and to the Metropolitan Transportation Commission (MTC).
 These two agencies work with the Bay Area Air Quality Management District (BAAQMD) and the Bay Conservation and Development Commission (BCDC).
-They also partner with local communities, agencies and a wide range of stakeholders to ensure broad public input into Plan Bay Area’s preparation.
+They also partner with local communities, agencies, and a wide range of stakeholders to ensure broad public input into Plan Bay Area’s preparation.

 As the Council of Governments for the Bay Area, ABAG is responsible for providing a forum for local jurisdictions to work out issues with impacts that cross jurisdictional boundaries.
-ABAG also is required by state law (Article 10.6 of the California Government Code) to update the Regional Housing Need Allocation every eight years, and to allocate specific housing targets to individual cities and counties.
+ABAG also is required by state law (Article 10.6 of the California Government Code) to update the Regional Housing Need Allocation (RHNA) every eight years, and to allocate specific housing targets to individual cities and counties.
 State law (Senate Bill 375) also requires ABAG and MTC to plan jointly for transportation, land-use and housing as part of an SCS to reduce greenhouse gas emissions from cars and light-duty trucks.